Irish Republican Army (1922–1969): Fianna Fáil in government

 In Northern Ireland, the IRA's main role was to try to defend the Catholic community during outbreaks of sectarian rioting.
 For this reason Peadar O'Donnell, a left-wing IRA leader who was opposed to the Catholic nationalism of many IRA members, said disparagingly that "we don't have an IRA battalion in Belfast, we have a battalion of armed Catholics".

 This burst of what has sometimes been termed "social republicanism" expired in the mid-1930s.
 In 1931 Saor Éire had quickly collapsed due to the combination of fierce reaction from the Catholic Church, deeply hostile to anything that appeared communist, and repressive legislation immediately introduced by the government.
 Left-wing IRA members, including Peadar O'Donnell, Frank Ryan and George Gilmore, frustrated with the failure of the IRA to achieve either "The Republic" or socialist revolution, left in 1934 to set up a new party, the Republican Congress.
 This, in turn, was ultimately a failure, partly because conservative elements in the IRA leadership opposed it and forced its supporters to leave the organisation.
 The Congress itself also split and collapsed after its first general meeting in 1935.

 In 1936–37, a number of ex-IRA men were among the Irish fighters (later to become known as the Connolly Column) who joined the largely socialist International Brigades to fight for the Second Spanish Republic against the Nationalists during the Spanish Civil War.
 The IRA did not show any support for the Spanish Republic and subsequently banned members for joining the Connolly Column.
 Frank Ryan was perhaps the most prominent Irish participant.
 (At the same time, IRA opponent and Greenshirts leader Eoin O'Duffy organised the Irish Brigade to go to Spain to fight on the opposing side, with Francisco Franco's Nationalists.)

 The IRA was banned once again in 1935, as were the Blueshirts.
 Moss Twomey was imprisoned and was succeeded as chief of staff by Seán MacBride.
 De Valera's government increasingly followed a strict anti-IRA policy.
-In 1936 Vice-Admiral Henry Somerville was assassinated in his West Cork home by IRA gunmen for recruiting many local Irishmen, including IRA members and even a captain in the Drimoleague IRA company, into the British military which combined with other members immigrating to the UK for work had a notable effect on IRA manpower.
+In 1936 Vice-Admiral Henry Somerville was assassinated in his West Cork home by IRA gunmen for recruiting many local Irishmen (including IRA members and even a captain in the Drimoleague company) into the British military—which combined with other members immigrating to the UK for work had a notable effect on IRA manpower.
 The Gardaí described the assassination as "a well and coolly thought-out outrage, well-planned and daringly executed".